dlab-berkeley/sql-for-r-users/README.md

 ## Overview

 SQL is a viable option for anyone working with a large dataset.
 For this reason, SQL is a must-skill if you intend to work with big data or data-intensive organizations.
-The workshop aims to demonstrate that SQL is easy to learn, if you already know how to use `dplyr` package in R.
+The workshop aims to demonstrate that SQL is easy to learn, if you already know how to use `dplyr` package in R. This will be a very hands-on workshop, with live coding.

 ## Learning objectives

-- Learn how to access a database and run exploratory data analysis using `dbplyr` in R [[R markdown](https://github.com/dlab-berkeley/sql-for-r-users/blob/master/code/01_intro_to_sql.Rmd)]
+- Learning how to use R and SQL to access and query a database

 ## Prerequisites